Since 2017

 Step 15

-16. I lay the Nori on the prepared mat, rough side facing up.
-The rough side grips the rice better than the smooth side.
+16. I lay the pressed seaweed on the prepared mat, rough side up – the rough side grips the rice better.

 Step 16

-17. I weigh out about 100 g of cooled rice and place it on the Nori.
+17. I measure out about 100 grams of rice and place it on the nori.

 Step 17